VeraLiconaResearchGroup/OCSANA-Plus/docs/source/walkthrough.rst

 3. Enter the nine source nodes in the source nodes box
 4. Enter Epi1 in the target nodes box
 5. We have set to discover all non-self intersecting paths with a length limit of 20 nodes from source to target.
 This setting can be changed to suit your network needs and size
-6. To configure CI discovery we have chosen the MMCS algorithm.
+6. To configure CI discovery we have chosen the RS algorithm.
 We will check "allow sources in CIs" so that source nodes can be considered in CIs.
 We will not bind the number of threads.
 We will bind CI size at 6 nodes.

 After configuration, click "Run OCSANA analysis"